secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 The process has three phases that MUST be finalized within 2 years:
 (1) One year **Proposal phase** during which all participating entities must propose at least two cryptography algorithms and parameters per cryptography use case per security level.
 (2) Six months **Consensus finding phase** during which all participating entities must agree on a common secure crypto config.
-(3) Six months **Publication phase ensures** the publication of the final secure crypto config AND allows the Secure Crypto Config Interface and other cryptography implementations to integrate the necessary changes.
+(3) Six months **Publication phase** ensures the publication of the final secure crypto config AND allows the Secure Crypto Config Interface and other cryptography implementations to integrate the necessary changes.

+- [ ] TODO format for Proposal phase submission

+During the Proposal phase the proposed algorithms should be submitted in table form like proposed in {{scc_useCase_level_constrained}}.
+This table format is simply structured and is easy to read by human as the Consensus finding phase can only be done manually.
+It is important that the parameters for each cryptographic use case depending on its security level can be found easily by the participants of the consensus finding process such that it is possible to get to an agreement faster.

 ### Emergency Process